saltoricristiano/gipso-sfouda/README.md

 ## Installation
 The code has been tested with Docker (see Docker container below) with Python 3.8, CUDA 10.2/11.1, pytorch 1.8.0 and pytorch-lighting 1.4.1.
-Any other version may require to update the code for compatibility.
+Any other version may requireq to update the code for compatibility.

 ### Pip/Venv/Conda
 In your virtual environment follow [MinkowskiEnginge](https://github.com/NVIDIA/MinkowskiEngine).